poets-ai/elegy/docs/index.md

 )
 ```

 And you are done!
-For a more information checkout:
+For more information check out:

 * Our [Getting Started](https://poets-ai.github.io/elegy/getting-started/) tutorial.
 * Couple of examples in [examples](https://github.com/poets-ai/elegy/tree/master/examples) directory.